Thursday, March 19, 2026

 Life is unfair.
 Yes, I’m starting this post with this very cliché and depressive statement.
 Today I’m angry at life, even though I rationally know that it’s absolutely useless and it won’t fix anything.
 It doesn’t matter.
 I still am.
 Last week I was flying high and today I’m cursing the Gods that created me and landed me in this ridiculous excuse for a life.

 By writing I vent it all out and it almost sounds funny, like a tantrum from a five-year-old.
 Well, if five-year-olds are allowed to throw tantrums, why can’t a forty-two-year-old also throw one?
-At least I’m just not harming anyone, just the lifeless keyboard I’m typing on.
+At least I’m just harming anyone, just the lifeless keyboard I’m typing on.

-I understand that we’re not supposed to compare with others and all that other mumble-jumble of how we’re supposed to act when faced with life's adversities, but I’m so sick of that.
-It’s not about the performance, but about the feeling.
-It’s not about being perfect, but it's about being human.
+I understand that we're not supposed to compare with others and all that mumble-jumble, of how we're supposed to act when faced with life's adversities, but I'm so sick of that.
+It's not about the performance, but about the feeling.
+It's not about being perfect, but it's about being human.

 I feel like someone just picked me up with their giant fat fingers and landed me on this chaos of a life for the heck of it.
 And, worst of all, gave me glimpses and awareness of what I’m missing out on just to rub it in.
 I know that I’m supposed to be grateful for the fact that my life is not worse, but, common, why can’t it be a little better?